p-funk/fegis/README.md

 ## Using FEGIS Tools

-FEGIS tools are made available to the model at runtime, but they are **not used automatically**.
+FEGIS tools are made available to the model, but the model is best informed to use them through priming.

 ### Tool Priming